Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-1. Open the Terraform configuration file and edit the fragment with yandex_sws_security_profile description: add a section named security_rule with a security rule.
+1. Open the Terraform configuration file and edit the yandex_sws_security_profile description: add the security_rule section defining your security rule.

 resource "yandex_sws_security_profile" "demo-profile-simple" {